afstarke/tidalCulvert_datasheet/spreadSheet_workthrough.md

 There's a few issues (potential) that I've come across.

 -   cells are merged which makes it hard to determine which cell actually contains the value of interest.
--   There are values that are selected using a formated control (like a dropdown) which can be very easily altered.
+-   There are values that are selected using a formatted control (like a drop-down) which can be very easily altered.
 -   accessing these values is best done through the *Data Sheet - SUMMARY* tab.
 -   There appear to be cells with just spaces possibly?
 They are showing up as blank, but NOT empty.
-Unsure if this is an issue.
+I believe this is caused by IF(cell = 0, " ", cell) formulas.

 TO DOs:
 -------